verekia/js-stack-from-scratch/6-eslint/README.md

 );
 ```

-The last warning left is about console.log().
-Let's say that we want this console.log() to be valid in `index.js` instead of triggering a warning.
-In order to do so, we can add `/* eslint-disable no-console */` at the top of our `index.js` file.
+The last issue warning left is about console.log().
+Let's say that we want this console.log() to be valid in `index.js` instead of triggering a warning in this example.
+You might have guessed it, we'll put `/* eslint-disable no-console */` at the top of our `index.js` file.

 - Run `npm start` and we are now all clear again.